Faculty Senate Bylaws (view as PDF File)

 Composition.
 No fewer than 12 faculty members with at least one member representing each academic college and the Library; ex officio: Provost designee, Vice Chancellor for Research and Dean of the Graduate School, Executive Director of the Walker Center for Teaching and Learning or designee.

-Faculty Handbook Committee (senators only)
+Faculty Handbook Committee

 The Board of Trustees’ Policy on Faculty Handbook revisions, adopted in 1992, and any subsequent amendments govern the revision of the Faculty Handbook.
 In the event of any inconsistency between the Board’s policy and the Faculty Handbook, the Board’s policy will control.
 The Senate and the Chancellor accept the provisions of the Faculty Handbook.
 All have responsibility for revision.